 The CARRA Registry Associate will:

-- Work with the CARRA Registry Scientific Director (Tim Beukelman), the Registry PI’s (Yuki Kimura and Laura Schanberg), and the Research Administrator.
+- Be mentored by the CARRA Registry Scientific Director (Tim Beukelman) and by the Registry PI’s (Yuki Kimura and Laura Schanberg)

-- Attend the CARRA Annual Meeting and Operations Team Retreat, as well as additional meetings regarding the CARRA Registry.
+- Attend the CARRA Annual Meeting, the annual CARRA Registry Site Retreat, and the annual Registry Operations Team Retreat, as well as any additional meetings regarding the CARRA Registry

 Applicants must be current CARRA members, have completed a pediatric rheumatology fellowship and be employed as a pediatric rheumatologist in the United States or Canada.
-Prior experience with the CARRA Registry is required.
-Prior experience as a CARRA Registry intern is desirable.
+Junior and mid-career investigators are encouraged to apply.

 Applications must consist of the following materials as individual PDF documents:

-- Research Statement: One page (single-spaced, 11 point Arial font, 1 inch margins) statement describing your qualifications for the position and how you will contribute to CARRA, as well as how it would fit into your long-term career goals.
+- Research Statement: One page (single-spaced, 11-point Arial font, 1-inch margins) statement describing what you hope to contribute and to gain from this experience, as well as how it would fit into your long-term career goals.

-- Institutional Letter of Support: Letter signed by division chief or chair stating that there will be 15% protected effort.
+- Institutional Letter of Support: Letter signed by division chief or chair stating that there will be 20% protected effort for these activities.